harshtalks/tempeh-cli/README.md

 ## About the project

-This project was started to learn the effect ecosystem.
-With the help of effect libraries this project aims to provide support to generate routes thru the CLI. which is a very redundant work if most of your routes are not having any parameters or search parameters schema.
+This project was initiated as an exploration of the effect ecosystem.
+Leveraging effect libraries, it aims to streamline the process of generating routes through a Command Line Interface (CLI).
+This automation significantly reduces redundancy, especially for projects where most routes lack complex parameters or search parameter schemas.

 Libraries used -
 - effect